vuillaut/contrib-checker/README.md

 # contrib-checker

-contrib-checker is a library and set of tools that verify contributors from git history are properly listed in repository metadata files (`CITATION.cff` and `codemeta.json`).
+contrib-checker checks if code contributors are properly listed in metadata files such as `CITATION.cff` and `codemeta.json` based on the git history.

 It provides:

 - **Python library**: Installable package for programmatic use